doctordebug/Hackerpraktikum/Aufgabe_3/vagrant.md

 ## Preparation
 Install [Virtualbox](https://www.virtualbox.org/wiki/Downloads) and [Vagrant](https://www.vagrantup.com/downloads.html).
 Set the INTERFACE variable in the Vagrantfile according to the interface of your host machine and the HOST_NETWORK_GATEWAY variable to the gateway ip address.

+Make sure that the line endings of the files in the bind directory are Unix style line endings (\n).
 ## Setup
 Navigate into the folder that holds the Vagrantfile and execute the following from the console.